msausu/b2w-game-app-backend-java/app/game-planet-service-api/src/site/markdown/choices-limitations.md

 ## Bugs

-- microshed-testing-core doesn't shutdown the java process if there is more than one java process
+- microshed-testing-core (usually) doesn't shutdown the java process if there is more than one java process
 - microshed-testing-payara-micro is not working with podman
 - embedmongo-maven-plugin doesn't support versions greater than 3.4 sometimes socket does not close